zeta-group/zt-bcc/README.md

 * `&&` and `||` operators are short-circuited
 * `foreach` loop
 * `?:` operator

+Additionally, as `zt-bcc` extensions, the following features are available:

+* libbcs, providing many useful functions, like memory allocation, dynamic array support, map template type, and more.
+* Pointer types
+* References and pointers can point into world/global storage
+* Convenient `#pragma`s, like `raw define`, `raw include`, and `pointer_space`
+* Bugfixes and polish

 See the [wiki](https://github.com/zeta-group/zt-bcc/wiki) page for an overview of the features.